-- Model, investigate and evaluate the wave-like nature of light, thermal energy and the emission and absorption of light by matter. - Explore energy that derives from the nuclei of atoms, learn about the properties of the radiation from the nucleus and the effects of this radiation on human cells and tissues and apply this understanding to the use of radioisotopes in medical therapy. - Investigate and apply a basic DC (Direct Current) circuit model to simple battery-operated devices and household electrical systems, apply mathematical models to analyse circuits, and describe the safe and effective use of electricity by individuals and the community. - Investigate, analyse, mathematically model, and apply force, energy, and motion. - Investigate and apply physics knowledge to develop and communicate an informed response to a contemporary societal issue or application related to a selected option. - Draw an evidence-based conclusion from primary data generated from a student-adapted or student-designed scientific investigation related to a selected physics question.
+- Model, investigate and evaluate the wave-like nature of light, thermal energy and the emission and absorption of light by matter. - Explain, apply and evaluate nuclear radiation, radioactive decay and nuclear energy. - Investigate and apply a basic DC circuit model to simple battery-operated devices and household electrical systems, apply mathematical models to analyse circuits, and describe the safe and effective use of electricity by individuals and the community. - Investigate, analyse, mathematically model, and apply force, energy, and motion. - Investigate and apply physics knowledge to - develop and communicate an informed response to a contemporary societal issue or application related to a selected option. - Draw an evidence-based conclusion from primary data generated from a student-adapted or student-designed scientific investigation related to a selected physics question.

-The award of satisfactory completion for a unit is based on the student's achievement of the set of outcomes specified for the unit.
+The award of satisfactory completion for a unit is based on a decision that the student has demonstrated achievement of the set of outcomes specified for the unit.
 This decision will be based on the teacher's assessment of the student's overall performance on a variety of assessment tasks designated for the unit.

-Practical work is a vital component of learning and assessment.
-Assessment tasks for this unit include student notebooks, student-designed practical investigations; practical activities; multimedia presentations; oral presentations; annotated posters; data analysis; problem solving and tests; multiple choice and/or short answer and/or extended response.
-For Outcome 3 of Unit 2 a report of a student-designed or adapted investigation using an appropriate format, for example a scientific poster, practical report, oral communication, or digital presentation.
+Practical work is a central component of learning and assessment.
+Assessment tasks for this unit may include student notebooks, student-designed practical investigations; practical activities; multimedia presentations; media responses; oral presentations; annotated posters; data analysis; problem solving and tests; multiple choice and/or short answer and/or extended response.